QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 \n{\hat{\mathbf{n}}} \h{{\mathbf{h}}} \q{{\mathbf{q}}} In addition to the momentum diffusion of hard particles, soft gluon exchange can also take the particle slightly off shell and make it kinematically possible for it to split into two nearly collinear hard particles.
 Naively, such a $2\to 3$ process has an additional vertex relative to elastic $2\leftrightarrow 2$ scattering making it subleading in the coupling constant.
 However both the soft gluon exchange and the perturbed off-shell hard particle have $\sim 1/(g^2 T^2)$ enhancements from the propagators.
 These compensate for the additional vertex insertion and the nearly-collinear emission phase space~\cite{Arnold:2001ba}.
 For the same reason, multiple soft scatterings $N+1 \to N+2$ also have to be summed over.

-Physically, this means that the nearly on-shell hard particle lives long enough before splitting to receive multiple kicks from the plasma, which destructively interfere, leading to the suppression of emissions from very energetic particles.
+Physically, this means that the nearly on-shell hard particle lives long enough before splitting to receive multiple kicks from the plasma that destructively interfere, leading to the suppression of emissions from very energetic particles.
 This phenomenon is known as the Landau-Pomeranchuk-Migdal (LPM) effect~\cite{Landau:1953gr, Landau:1953um,Migdal:1956tc,Migdal:1955nv}.
-Collectively these processes are described as an effective $1\leftrightarrow 2$ matrix element, which is of the same order as that of elastic scattering.
-In the Boltzmann equation (\Eq{eq:bolz}), it is denoted as ${C}^{1\leftrightarrow 2}[f](\p)$ and has the explicit form,
+Collectively these processes are described as an effective $1\leftrightarrow 2$ matrix element.
+In \Eq{eq:bolz} it is denoted by ${C}^{1\leftrightarrow 2}[f](\p)$ and has the explicit form,

 where the unit vector $\hat{\p}=\p/|\p|$ defines the splitting direction and $\gamma^a_{bc}(p; p', k')$ is the effective collinear splitting rate.